SonjaKaufmann/optinomic-documentation/V2/Admins/data_edit.md

 # Optinomic | Data Edit

 Admins are able to `edit` Survey Data.
-To `edit` Survey Data you have to select the `patient` and the Application wich contains the survey data you want to edit.
+To `edit` Survey Data you have to select the `patient` and the Application which contains the survey data you want to edit.
 Inside the Patient-App you are able to select the `[Data]` Tab.

 ## [ Data ] Tab